 Pests and healthcare do not mix.
 Much of the history of public medicine has involved treatment of diseases transmitted by pests.
 Given that healthcare facilities must provide treatment while maintaining the highest levels of sanitation a pest infestation poses serious risks to your business operations.
 They can obviously disrupt sanitation procedures, but they can also interrupt treatment, negatively impacting your ability to attract patients and collect payment and most importantly, not being able to provide your patients with quality care.

 Let’s start with the direct risks to patients caused by pests.
-Some pests like rodents and insects such as mosquitoes can spread vector-borne diseases like West Nile, Lyme disease, and even rabies.
+Some pests like rodents and insects such as mosquitoes can spread vector-borne diseases like West Nile.
 Cockroaches and rats can also leave droppings that spread bacteria and trigger asthma attacks.
 Your patients have already come in because they’re dealing with a health issue they need treated.
 An unknown infestation can exacerbate pre-existing issues and even cause them to contract a new disease they didn’t walk in with.
 While this is already immensely damaging to your professional reputation, pests in your healthcare business can also expose you to expensive malpractice lawsuits.
 These steep costs are reason enough to stay multiple steps ahead of potential pests.

 Much like in hospitality, patients can bring in bed bugs and other pests that infest beds, expensive machinery, and utilities.
 Facilities will need to be treated, repaired, or even decommissioned if the damage is serious enough.
 While a reactive bed bug treatment is expensive enough, catching an infestation late can result in lengthy closures, the difficult logistical work of transferring patients to other hospitals, and replacing ruined equipment.